Search This Blog

 403. Security by Thane Russell 1966

 One night we supported them at the Oxford Hotel which was one of our usual haunts.
 Opposite RMIT on Swanston Street before they closed it to traffic.
 Big room with good vibes.
-This night Jo Jo Zep played song "Security" They really knocked the socks off it.
+That night Jo Jo Zep played the song "Security" They really knocked the socks off it.
 The Saints had recently covered it too but I set out to hunt down the original.
-This hunt took a long time and I found it on cassette first on this album called "Hard To Get Hits" complield by Glenn A. Baker.
+This hunt took a long time and I found it on cassette first on this album called "Hard To Get Hits" compiled by Glenn A. Baker.
 And what an original.
-It's all dirty and the drums crash and the guy is screaming for Security.
+It's all dirty, the drums crash, and the guy screams for Security.
 And this was a hit in Australia!
 Number 4 in Melbourne from a time when states had their own charts.